Walter-Feng/cpp-template/README.md

 to copy the same snippets again.
 Make sure to change the name to your own project - you will be replacing `TEMPLATE / Template / template` names except the actual `template` keyword for C++ in `src/util/vectorization.h`.

+You can also checkout to other branches to see C++ template with modules.
+For example, you can checkout to `mpi` to have an MPI-C++ template.

 To compile, you will be doing:
 1. clone the repository with all the submodules